jason-c-daniels/Jcd.Threading/docs/api/ReaderWriterLockSlimIntent.md

 ## ReaderWriterLockSlimIntent Enum

-Indicates the intent of a call to ReaderWriterLockSLimExtensions.Lock.
+Indicates the intent of a call to [ReaderWriterLockSlimExtensions](ReaderWriterLockSlimExtensions.md 'Jcd.Threading.ReaderWriterLockSlimExtensions')`Lock`.

 ```csharp
 public enum ReaderWriterLockSlimIntent